You are here

 The Graduate School strongly encourages colleges and programs to provide matching funds, to allow EA-F support to be split between two or more students in that program or college.
 In this post-award matching process, after a nominee has been awarded an EA-F in the Graduate School competition, programs may choose additional admitted student(s) to receive an EA-F. Program or college funds should be used to match Graduate School fellowship funds, creating an aggregate fund that can be split to create multiple EA-F awards.
 When such a split is requested, the program must specify the matching funds available for each candidate and how the split will be made, and specify how the nominee meets the eligibility requirements for the EA-F. If all the nominees in the split cases are not awarded or do not accept the EA-F, the program or college may request that the Graduate School award the entire EA-F to the nominee(s) who accepts the EA-F. These requests would be handled on a case-by-case basis by the Graduate School.
 Splitting the award will permit a greater number of students to be honored with a named fellowship and spread the visibility of the Engie-Axium initiatives.

 The students can be applicants to any graduate or professional program at the Ohio State University, including doctoral or master’s programs.
-However, their program of study must align with the theme of Sustainability and Energy.
+However their program of study must align with the theme of Sustainability.

 For EA-F nomination, the minimum undergraduate cumulative GPA (cGPA) and the minimum cGPA from any subsequent degree earned, if applicable, should be at least 3.6 on a 4.0 scale.